A good business is all about establishing synergy.

 You might think, “I showed the wireframes and already tested them.”
 Not yet!
 Besides testing your potential customers’ desirability, you must also research if there is a market for your idea.

 I love the way how Drew Houston did a video mockup and tested the idea of Dropbox.
 Here is the video:

 This 3-minute video isn’t a real product.
 Drew did it to test if there was a market for his idea without investing years in development.
 He published it on his website and measured how much traffic it received.
 Smart, right?

 You can do something similar to your software product as well.
 You can easily create a one-page website with tools such as Wix.
 Spend a few bucks on a social media campaign or Google Adwords.
 You can test how much attraction your product receives without developing anything.

 Final thoughts: Development and Funding

-Funding and development are only our final consideration.
-Yet, we are in a confident position now than before.
+Funding and development are only our final considerations.
+Yet, we are in a more confident position now than before.
 We’ve proved that our concept has a market value.
 We transformed and improved our idea since it first appeared in the shower.

 Depending on your idea and how you will put it in place, you can plan to pitch it to a venture capitalist.
 You can start impressing by telling why people need your product and precisely what your market potential is.

 Did you like what you read?
 Consider subscribing to my email newsletter because I post more like this frequently.